-InnCourage is a collaboration with VCMRF, the Oncology Departments at local hospitals, and Kathy Hartley to provide two Survivorship Retreats a year for Women with Cancer at the Lavender Inn in Ojai, California.
+InnCourage is a collaboration with VCMRF, the Oncology Departments at local hospitals, and Kathy Hartley to provide two Survivorship Retreats a year for Women with Cancer at the Lavender Inn, in Ojai, California.

 This program is a unique model to respond to patients during cancer treatment, survivorship, and end-of-life issues.
 It facilitates much needed communication and support services in the current health care system and provides tools to empower low-income, vulnerable women undergoing cancer treatment through a respite retreats and self-care.
-Over eight years ago, the Ventura County Medical Resource Foundation and the program’s founder, Kathy Hartley, created the goals for this program called InnCourage.
+Over nine years ago, the Ventura County Medical Resource Foundation and the program’s founder, Kathy Hartley, created the goals for this program called InnCourage.
 VCMRF has raised the money and some donated services to support the program and develop relationships with local hospitals, which refer patients to this program.
 Kathy generously donates the Inn which provides a tranquil environment for the women, as well as facilitating the survivorship wellness retreats during their 3 day/2 night stay.

 VCMRF linked the program with Oncology physicians and nurses at the Ventura County Medical Center, Dignity Health/St. John’s/Pleasant Valley Hospitals, and Community Memorial Health System/Ojai Hospital (Cancer Resource Center) to identify women undergoing cancer treatment who are physically able to attend the survivorship wellness retreats.
 VCMRF reached out to the community through grants, appeal letters, and our website to educate them about InnCourage.
 The patients referred to the Oncology Survivorship program are provided (1) A support network with other women going through treatment; (2) Information about how to communicate with their physicians and nurses about their illness; (3) Information and cooking lessons from a nutritionist on how to prepare healthy meals; (4) Meetings with a psychologist to learn how to talk about their illness and express their needs and concerns with family, and friends; (5) Wigs and makeup and instructions on how to apply them; (6) Pampering by volunteers who provide facials, massages, and manicures; (7) Engagements in walks and yoga and other forms of exercise and relaxation; (8) Music therapy as an intervention tool to improve well-being and quality of life; (9) Information about how to navigate the health care system, and (10) Needed services at any of the ambulatory clinic locations or network service partners by linking patients to contacts at these facilities.